Thresh Build Guide by Kilo Khaos

 This pairs well with Thresh's playstyle.
 The damage reduction doesn't impact you heavily as your main purpose is crowd control, and the active allows you to be very tanky during a teamfight.
-It's recommended to build this after your core support items, and only for late game teamfights where your team comp doesn't have a strong frontline.
+It's recommended to build this alongside core support items, especially in games where you don't necessarily have the best frontline.

 Not a bad counter for carries who build lifesteal early ( Draven) or for lanes that will be healing in combat ( Soraka, Sona, etc.).
 Most enemies will not pick up Last Whisper items until later, so you will also be decently tanky mid-game, unless you're against a Vayne or ADC who also does magic damage.

-Boots of Mobility are what I tend to pick most games.
-The mobility will allow you to roam faster, meaning less time your ADC spends more vulnerable, and overall increases your map presence.
+Boots of Mobility are what I tend to pick many games.
+The mobility will allow you to roam faster, meaning less time your ADC spends more vulnerable.
+It also increases the likelihood you can pull off a gank or invade before you're noticed, and overall increases your map presence.

 A good way to round out your CDR, Ionian Boots of Lucidity not only will help you reach your CDR cap, but also provide CDR for your summoner spells, meaning more aggressive ignite plays, and more opportunities for Flash and hook/flay picks.